valhuber/ApiLogicServer/api_logic_server_cli/docs/IDE-Execute.md

     exit  # exit container to localhost
     ```

+    !!!
+Container-exit

-        > Observe you __exit the Docker container__.
+        Observe you __exit the Docker container__.
 We'll start VSCode _locally_ below, where it will restart Docker as a Remote Container below.  _Local_ operation means your project files are accessed locally (not via `/localhost`), which enables local file operations such as git.

+    &nbsp;

+    The project creation above has created a project on your local computer.
+You can open it in VSCode like this:

-    ```bash title="Start VSCode on created API Logic Project"
+    ```bash title="Open VSCode on created API Logic Project"
     # start VS Code either as an application, or via the command line
     # macOS users may require: https://code.visualstudio.com/docs/setup/mac
     code ApiLogicProject  # loads VS Code; accept container suggestions, and press F5 to run (described below)